 The apps allow Vio Bank account holders to do the following:

 - Search recent transactions by date, amount or check number

 Bank review websites and bloggers love Vio Bank, but reviews and experiences provided by users tell a different story.
 On DepositAccounts, Vio Bank has 2 stars.
 So though this bank looks good on paper (especially for its high-yield savings account), it does not meet expectations in the eyes of real people with accounts.

 In a nutshell, here is what some of these people have to say:

-User reviews for MidFirst Bank, the parent company of Vio Bank, are similarly poor with an overall rating of 2.5 stars on Yelp and 1.5 stars on DepositAccounts.
-There are also a number of complaints left against this company with the Better Business Bureau, another red flag that doesn’t reflect well on Vio either.
+User reviews for MidFirst Bank, the parent company of Vio Bank, are similarly poor with an overall rating of 2.5 stars on Yelp.
+There are also 20 complaints left against this company with the Better Business Bureau, but nothing in 2022.